Number of slides should be minimum and presentation time should be strictly followed. Please stop when signaled by the Chair to do so.

 It is recommended to upload the presentation before 3 days of conference start date.
-But if unable to send, you can always load your presentation (save the presentation in USB Flash drive) on the conference day at the lectern.
+But if unable to send, you can always load your presentation (save the presentation in USB Flash drive) at the lectern before your scheduled presentation during the break.
 The USB Flash drive will be scanned before transferring the presentation to the presentation folder.

 Once the presentation is completed it will be permanently removed.
 There will be an option to select if they wish to accept the usage for the presentation library maintained by USG – for the benefit of the budding researchers how to present on a particular topic [Talk-pedia].